 Aerapy for dog flu prevention

 Aerapy Animal Health, originally founded as PetAirapy in 2008 to serve the animal care industry, knows the ins and outs of animal care.
-We understand wherever animals are housed together there is a risk of infectious disease outbreak whether veterinary hospital, pet boarding facility, dog daycare, mobile groomer, animal shelter, or zoo.
+We understand wherever animals are housed together there is a risk of infectious disease outbreaks whether veterinary hospital, pet boarding facility, dog daycare, mobile groomer, animal shelter, or zoo.
 This is why we offer a variety of researched, tested, and study-backed UV disinfection systems to meet the needs of every sector of animal care.
 Our UV disinfection technology is proven to kill more than 99.9% of tested virus and bacterial pathogens and is a critical line of defense in a multipronged infection control strategy that includes sanitizing the air.

 For more information on dog flu, visit our dedicated animal disease page here.
 To learn more about Aerapy Animal Health UV technology for infection control at your animal care business, contact us for a free UV consultation.